The Al Smith Award honors public service through community journalism by Kentuckians. Smith was the first recipient of the award.

 In the spirit of its namesake, the dinner event was created in 2011 to honor good journalism for rural Kentucky communities.
 The celebration has grown to include the Tom and Pat Gish Award, recognizing student scholarship contributions and a keynote speaker.

-The event is co-sponsored by the Institute for Rural Journalism and the Bluegrass Chapter (KY) of the Society of Professional Journalists.
+The Al Smith Awards Dinner is co-sponsored by the Institute for Rural Journalism at the University of Kentucky and the Bluegrass Chapter (KY) of the Society of Professional Journalists.

 Bill Estep, who chronicled the stories of Appalachian Kentucky and its communities for more than 40 years, is the 2025 winner of the Al Smith Award for public service through community journalism by a Kentuckian.